gabehollombe-aws/appsync-for-pubsub-demo/README.md

-# Multiplayer Counter Pub Sub Demo
+# Multiplayer Slider Pub Sub with AWS AppSync

 This is a simple project to showcase how you can use an AWS AppSync Local Resolver (also known as a NONE Data Source type) to get simple broadcast pub/sub over websockets.
 The client code is built in React.